gtk-rs/gtk4-rs/book/src/accessibility.md

 ## Custom Widgets

-When creating a custom widget, follow these steps to make it accessible:
+When you create a custom widget you are mostly on your own, that includes accessibility.
+Here's a quick checklist you can follow:

 1. **Determine the appropriate role.** Set an [`AccessibleRole`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/enum.AccessibleRole.html) that matches the widget's behavior, so assistive technologies know what kind of element it is.